-Montessori Math for Kindergarten
+Montessori-inspired practice for Kindergarten

 Montessori Math lets Kindergarten learners discover concepts physically with manipulatives before moving toward abstract notation.

-How Montessori Math teaches Kindergarten math
+How Montessori-inspired practice teaches Kindergarten math

 For Kindergarten, the Montessori approach to counting, number bonds, measurement, and patterns prioritizes concrete materials and child-led pacing.
 Golden beads, number rods, and the spindle box turn counting and number bonds into a tactile experience that builds genuine number sense.
 Because work is self-correcting, children move forward only when a concept is truly internalized.